 This Florida Vacation Spot is on a Winning Streak

-Tampa Bay was all over the news last month as the host of the Super Bowl (and, yes, the home of the winning team).
+Tampa Bay was all over the news this winter as the host of the Super Bowl (and, yes, the home of the winning team).
 But this city on the Florida Gulf Coast isn't just sunshine, mild weather and championship sports teams (though it does have an abundance of all three).

 With a vibrant waterfront, fresh-air fun that ranges from mild to wild, and a craft-beer scene with serious street cred—not to mention stylish hotels and a well-connected airport—Tampa can also claim the title of one of the country's best vacation destinations.

 Follow along as we explore why Tampa's winning streak is just getting started.

 Pedal or Paddle: There's Plenty to See and Do